Fidelity-Aware Multipath Routing for Multipartite State Distribution in Quantum Networks: Fidelity-aware multipartite distribution protocols

-For the specific routing problem considered, the Bell states being fused are the Bell states held in each branch $B$ of the routing solution after entanglement swapping.
-The lower bound follows from the fact that fidelity $\mathcal{F}$ of a Bell state also denotes the probability that the state is found in the desired $\ket{\phi^+}$ state \cite{bennett1996Distill}.
-The product of these fidelities is therefore equal to the probability that all Bell states are found in the error-free state, leading to the generation of an error-free GHZ state.
-As all other outcomes, in which a subset of Bell states are impacted by error, have a strictly positive contribution to the GHZ state fidelity this term is a lower bound \cite{avis2023analysis}.
-For the tree approaches, this fidelity lower bound also neglects the impact of the exact topology of edges in the tree \cite{bugalho2023distributing} Additionally as $\mathcal{F}_B \geq w_B$, a further lower bound can be described:
+The lower bound follows from the fact that fidelity $\mathcal{F}_e$ of a Werner state over edge $e$ is also equal to the probability that it is found in the desired $\ket{\phi^+}$ state \mbox{\cite{bennett1996Distill}}.
+The value of $\mathcal{F}_{LB}$ therefore denotes the probability that all Werner states in $R$ are found in the $\ket{\phi^+}$ state, which would result in the generation of a GHZ state generated with fidelity at least $\mathcal{F}_{LB}$ \cite{wallnofer2019multipartite}.
+We also consider the term $w_R$, which is the product of Werner parameters from $R$ as:

-where we describe the product of Werner parameters for the Werner states held over all edges in the original routing solution $R$ as $w_{R}$:

-The term $w_B$ can also be maximised with standard routing techniques using edge-weights $c_e = -\text{log}(w_e)$.
-Further, as each $\mathcal{F}_B$ is a linear transformation of $w_B$, a function that maximises $w_{R}$ will also maximise $\prod_{B \in R} \mathcal{F}_B$, meaning routing approaches using shortest path or Steiner algorithms will maximises the fidelity lower bound of Eq. (\ref{eq:fi}).
-For the simulations performed, the routing solutions selected by maximising Eq. (\ref{eq:fi}) had an average difference between the lower bound and exact fidelity values of $<0.1\%$.
-The small difference between the lower bound and exact fidelities suggests this approach selects routing solutions which are close to optimal.
+For Werner states the relationship between $\mathcal{F}$ and $w$ is given by $\mathcal{F} = (3w+1)/4$.
+As the transformation between $\mathcal{F}$ and $w$ is affine (linear up to a constant) and monotonic, using either $w_e$ or $\mathcal{F}_e$ for routing will select the same optimal routing solution $R$ that maximises $\mathcal{F}_{LB}$ assuming $w \in [0,1]$.
+As such, $\mathcal{F}_{LB}$ can be maximised using standard routing techniques with edge-weights \mbox{$c_e = -\log(w_e)$}.
+As $\mathcal{F}_e \geq w_e$, we can further say that $\mathcal{F}_{LB} \geq w_R$.
+Further discussion on the motivation and accuracy of the fidelity lower bounds are given in Appendix \mbox{\ref{app:f_lower_bound}}, in which we show that the difference between the lower bound and exact GHZ state fidelity was found to be, on average less than $1.1\%$.